Why your puppy cries at night. How to overcome pups anxiety by leading Dog Behaviourist Stan Rawlinson.

 No growth hormones, steroids, or antibiotics.
 Non-Halal.
 No wheat, gluten artificial rubber or plastics and no grains

-Overcoming Crying and Anxiety: Before you decide to move the pup to the bedroom because of acute distress, this what you should do.
+Overcoming Crying and Anxiety: Before you decide to move the pup to the bedroom because of acute distress, this is what you should do.
 When you go to bed, leave the puppy with a long-lasting treat.
 Calves Hooves stuffed with Salmon or Trout Mousse then freeze them.

 Freezing them helps them to last longer because they cannot just lick out the mousse but more importantly, to soothe hot and painful gums You can add bits of other treats like Sprats, Beef Jerky into the Mousse before freezing.